Subsetting

 Subsetting works across tables

-Across databases
+Within databases

-Subsetting works across databases
+Subsetting works within databases

-Subsetting works across systems
+Subsetting works within systems

 Proportional subsetting